How to work with clients with interpersonal dependency and pathological bonding patterns (ID-PDP) within the EMDR-AIP model – 6 EMDR UK Credits

 - Discuss the modifications and particularities that we have to take in account in the standard protocol while dealing with IPD patients and specific interventions we can use with these patients.

 This workshop is facilitated by Arun Mansukhani.
-6 EMDR UK & Ireland points have been applied for.
+Delegates will be eligible to receive 6 EMDR UK and Ireland CPD Credits / 6 hours CPD.

-This training event will take place at the Crowne Plaza Hotel in Newcastle Upon Tyne.
+This training event will take place at the Holiday Inn Hotel, Jesmond, Newcastle Upon Tyne.